-In the last few years, we have seen the emergence of new players and notable disruption in many areas of payments such as acquisitions, processing, and consumer money remittances.
-However, very little progress has been seen in international B2C/B2B disbursements.50% of #payments made by large companies are made by checks.
+In the last few years, we have seen the emergence of new players and notable disruption in many areas of payments, particularly in acquisitions, processing, and consumer money remittances.
+However, very little progress has been seen in cross-border B2C/B2B disbursements.50% of #B2B #payments are still made by checks.
 Click To Tweet

-This prompts the question – What will it take to improve global disbursements?
-To answer this question, I’ve looked at some recent research and industry opinions.
+This prompts the question: what will it take to improve global disbursements?
+To find out, I’ve looked at some recent research and industry opinions.

 1. Recognize that there are many payment types and create interoperability